3ga01/alx-system_engineering-devops/0x00-shell_basics/README.md

 7.Script that creates a directory named my_first_directory in the /tmp/ directory.
 8.Script to Move the file betty from /tmp/ to /tmp/my_first_directory.
 9.Script to Delete the file betty
+10.Script to Delete the directory my_first_directory that is in the /tmp directory.